XanderXAJ/docker-teamspeak/README.md

 ## This Project is Deprecated

-[TeamSpeak now maintain their own official Docker image][official-image], so there is no longer so much need for me to maintain another.
+[TeamSpeak now maintain their own official Docker image][official-image].
+My image provides no further benefits, so I defer to the TeamSpeak experts.

 To migrate to the official image, see [`docker-compose-official.yml`](docker-compose-official.yml), which is an equivalent of [`docker-compose.yml`](docker-compose.yml) but using [the official image][official-image].